 I have been making a Long Thin Calendar in this format since 2007.
 I actually make one for my wife and her mother.
 The 2018 version is the 12th so after another two years I will have gone through the full range of Day-Date Changes possible.

 The first day of January can start on any day of the week since it steps on to start on a different day each year.
 This comes about because the 365 days in a year are not exactly divisible by 7 (the number of days in a week).
 Similarly the 366 days in a Leap Year are not exactly divisible by 7 either.

 Because there are only seven days in a week there are only seven different 365 day calendars required for normal years.
 Similarly seven different 366 day calendars are required for Leap Years.

 Consequently there are only fourteen different calendars required to cover all years.

 A careful study of calendars’ days and dates shows that a table can be constructed where the fourteen different calendars can be named alphabetically from A to N. I have constructed such a table below:

 Select Which Calendar To Print Here

 If you don’t understand the table bypass the following shortcut and read on to learn about it.

 The years may at first glance appear to be scattered all over the table.
 This enables me to make a compact table.
-Years are not too difficult to locate, but they are grouped under the following sub headings:
+Years are not too difficult to locate because they are grouped under the following sub headings:

 - 2001 – 2028,